haileytapia/portfolio/index.md

 I have interned as a Technical Writer for:

-- Splunk's Security team
+- Splunk
-- Domo's Education team
+- Domo
-- LSC Communications' Customer Experience department
+- LSC Communications

 See my [LinkedIn](https://www.linkedin.com/in/haileytapia/) for more of my professional experience, including technical support, an editorial internship, and technical writing for a military training manual.